-- During the summer, the Department Head and CSES Assessment Committee will make sure that teaching faculty have necessary rubrics and are prepared to use them in fall and spring courses. - The pre-assessment needs to be given during class in the spring, while the post-assessment will be administered during class in the fall semester. - Assessment implementation and progress will be a topic at most faculty meetings during the 2016-2017 academic year. - Data generated during the 2016-2017 academic year will be used to determine if action is needed to alter assessment, student learner outcomes, and/or curriculum.
+- During the summer, the Department Head and Assessment Committee will make sure that teaching faculty have necessary rubrics and are prepared to use them in fall courses. - The pre-assessment needs to be given during class in the fall, while the post-assessment will be administered during class in the fall and/or spring semester.

+- Assessment implementation and progress will be a topic at most faculty meetings during the 2016-2017 academic year. - Data generated during the 2016-2017 academic year will be used to determine if action is needed to alter assessment, student learner outcomes, and/or curriculum. - Data from implementation of the pre/post-assessment in particular may offer an avenue to articulate program expectations within the knowledge, cognitive, and affective domains (using Bloom's Taxonomy).
+Faculty can then consider whether the pre/post-assessment accomplishes assessment as desired or if it needs revision to properly assess achievement of student learning outcomes within the framework of the existing ESWS curriculum.